 How to Get a VAT Refund in Italy

 If you can’t get the VAT amount taken off the price before you pay for your goods, you still need to make sure you have a conversation about the VAT with the merchant before you leave the store.
 The merchant will need to give you a separate receipt, in addition to the one that comes out of the cash register – it’s called a “fattura,” and it should include your name (so keep that passport handy) and the amount of the IVA (VAT) tax for that purchase clearly marked.
-If there are blanks on the “fattura” for you to fill out, make sure you ask what information goes in what blank space.
+If there are blanks on the “fattura” for you to fill out, make sure you ask what information goes into what blank space.
 Keep all forms and receipts, including the additional “fattura” receipts, in a secure place.

 When you’re getting ready to go home, collect all your receipts and forms – along with all the stuff you bought that’s listed on those receipts – and bring them to the local customs office in the airport from which you’re departing.
 You may get lucky and be able to easily find the customs office, not to mention the special VAT refund line, but if you’re intent on getting the refund then make sure you get to the airport even earlier than you’re accustomed to.